nestordemeure/breviarium/README.md

 [^improvement]: If I were to do this again, I would provide the text of the section to be translated (extracted from the full text) inside the prompt to reduce likelihood of translating too much / not enough as well as reduce mental load for the model.

+[^edit]: If I were to redo this, I would emphasize that the edit process should (while making the text accessible) preserve the flavor and texture of the 17th century original.
+Also keeping the emphasis on `will` rather than `may`.

 ## TODO

 * edit the full text for readability
 * do a full read through in another format
 * add footnotes were relevant

+* produce new translation from latin+translation in order to preserve more of the 17th century flavor?